joho/awesome-code-review/readme.md

 - [Anywhere, anytime code inspections: using the Web to remove inspection bottlenecks in large-scale software development (Perpich, Perry, Porter, Votta & Wade, 1997)](https://dl.acm.org/citation.cfm?id=253234) One day in the far future the best way to review code will be on the world wide web.
 - [Characteristics of Useful Code Reviews: An Empirical Study at Microsoft (Bosu, Greiler, Bird, 2015)](https://www.michaelagreiler.com/wp-content/uploads/2019/02/Characteristics-Of-Useful-Comments.pdf) This paper reports the findings of a large scale qualitative and quantitative study focusing on understanding which code review comments are considered useful by developers.
 - [Code Reviewing in the Trenches: Understanding Challenges, Best Practices, and Tool Needs (MacLeod, Greiler, Storey, Bird, Czerwonka, 2018)](https://www.michaelagreiler.com/wp-content/uploads/2019/03/Code-Reviewing-in-the-Trenches-Understanding-Challenges-Best-Practices-and-Tool-Needs.pdf) A large scale study of over 900 Microsoft developers to understand their code review processes, their motivations to do code reviews, and which pitfalls and best practices they encounter.
+- [Cognitive-support code review tools: improved efficiency of change-based code review by guiding and assisting reviewers](https://www.repo.uni-hannover.de/handle/123456789/9217) Tobias Baum's PhD thesis on code review tooling and the role it plays reducing cognitive load for human reviewers.
 - [Design and Code Inspections to Reduce Errors in Program Development (Fagan, 2002)](https://link.springer.com/chapter/10.1007/978-3-642-59412-0_35) Using a more formal process, particularly with defined roles for each participant and drive a big increase in error detection during review.
 - [Helping Developers Help Themselves: Automatic Decomposition of Code Review Changes (Barnett et al. 2015)](http://research.microsoft.com/pubs/238937/barnett2015hdh.pdf) ([summary on the morning paper](https://blog.acolyer.org/2015/06/26/helping-developers-help-themselves-automatic-decomposition-of-code-review-changes/)) Research into automatically splitting big diffs into smaller diffs leading to better reviews.
 - [Modern Code Review: A Case Study at Google](https://sback.it/publications/icse2018seip.pdf) A study that shows how code reviews work at Google.